Fostering panel and approval

 Unlike a job interview, you are not competing for a position and the panel really want you to do well.
 But they have a responsibility to make sure you’re going to be a good foster parent, and that’s why they’ll spend time asking you a few questions.
 The panel will already have read your Form F report, so the questions they ask you are likely to be about your report or to clarify any queries they may have.

 The panel can be anything between six and ten people.
 They’re all care professionals drawn from different areas.
-The ACS panel includes a care leaver, a foster carer who doesn't foster with ACS, education specialist, social worker, health worker and a youth worker.
+The ACS panel includes a care leaver, a foster parent who doesn't foster with ACS, education specialist, social worker, health worker and a youth worker.
 Most panel members are completely independent of ACS and bring a lot of different experiences and viewpoints into the room.
 There’s also at least one person there to take notes.

 Last but not least there’s you, together with your designated social worker to give you moral and professional support.